 The question posed by the Cornell Genetic Ancestry Project was: How would 200 undergraduates from Cornell compare to the genetic diversity observed at the street fair Queens, NY, arguably one of the most diverse cities in the world?
 To answer this question, 200 randomly chosen Cornell undergraduate students volunteered to provide a DNA cheek swab sample on February 1, 2011 on the Ithaca campus for genetic testing by Dr. Wells and the Genographic Project.
 At a "Reveal Event" on Thursday April 14, 2011, Professor Aquadro and Dr. Wells presented a public lecture summarizing the analyses of the lineages and migration stories revealed in DNA of the Cornell student and campus volunteers and how they fit into the picture of humanity's migration history.
 Impressively, the results demonstrated that the random sample of 200 undergraduates representing all seven colleges at Cornell is fully as genetically diverse as the sample taken from the street fair in Queens with respect to deep ancestral lineages.

 The Genographic Project uses the principles of genetics to trace human migratory pathways.
-In the project genetic markers, which arise from random changes called mutations are used to create lineages.
-Men can chose to trace their maternal lineage through mitochondrial DNA or paternal lineage through Y chromosome DNA.
-Women can trace their maternal lineage through mitochondrial DNA.
+The project uses genetic markers which arise from random changes called mutations to create lineages.
+Men can chose to trace their maternal lineage through their mitochondrial DNA or paternal lineage through their Y chromosome DNA; women can trace their maternal lineage through their mitochondrial DNA.
 Data collection in the Genographic Project has lead to the creation of a “Human Family Tree” combining the discovered lineages.
 This tree leads to migratory routes that can be viewed as an “Atlas of Human History” with humans traveling through history all around the globe.
-For clarification on some of the scientific terms see the “Genetic Glossary”.
+To learn more, visit the Genographic Project's website: